Klipper3d/klipper/docs/Config_Reference.md

 #   The default is False.
 #cs_pin:
 #dc_pin:
+#spi_speed:
 #spi_bus:
-#spi_speed:
 #spi_software_sclk_pin:
 #spi_software_mosi_pin:
 #spi_software_miso_pin:
 #   The pins connected to an ssd1306 type lcd when in "4-wire" spi
 #   mode.
-The parameters that start with "spi_" are optional and they
+See the "common SPI settings" section for a description of
-#   control the spi settings used to communicate with the chip.
-The
+#   the parameters that start with "spi_".
+The default is to use i2c
-#   default is to use i2c mode for ssd1306 displays.
+#   mode for ssd1306 displays.
 #reset_pin:
 #   A reset pin may be specified on ssd1306 displays.
 If it is not
 #   specified then the hardware must have a pull-up on the